 - We see the patient who feels that their cervical spine could be stronger and more stable following the surgery.

 - We see the patient who does not want the surgery at all and are looking for realistic options for a surgical alternative.

-Generally people who have had a successful Cervical artificial disc replacement surgery will report to us things like this:
+Generally people who have had a successful Cervical artificial disc replacement surgery will report situations like this:

 - I feel great, the nerve pain is much less.
 I do have spasms in my neck and shoulders.
 I cannot resume my old activities yet and it is somewhat frustrating.
 I have been in Physical Therapy for 6 months.
 I may need more surgery because the other discs are now showing compression.
 I am looking for other options moving forward.

-The reason that these people come to our office is that they are exploring regenerative medicine treatments that may help them avoid surgery by strengthening their cervical spine by way of addressing cervical ligament damage and weakness.
+The reason that these people come to our office is that they are exploring regenerative medicine treatments that may help them avoid further surgery by strengthening their cervical spine by way of addressing cervical ligament damage and weakness.
 We will discuss this below.
-They may be in our office looking for ways to strengthen their cervical spine even after successful surgery.
-In some of these patients, they recognize a weakness in their ability to “hold their head right.”
-There is a perceived instability.
+They may also be in our office looking for ways to strengthen their cervical spine even after successful surgery but they feel something is not right.
+In some of these patients, they recognize a weakness in their ability to “hold their head up.”

 Neck pain after C5-C6 disc replacement surgery